aveongye/cst-case-study/README.md

 - NAV at any date is already a present value (PV) of all remaining cashflows as of that date
 - NAV(delivery_date) represents the PV of future cashflows as of the delivery date
-- By discounting NAV(delivery_date) back to the trade date, we get the PV of those same cashflows as of the trade date (i.e. The notional amount is conceptually similar to a "post-transaction NAV")
+- By discounting NAV(delivery_date) back to the trade date, we get the PV of those same cashflows as of the trade date, after settlement of all cashflow(s) on the trade date (i.e. The notional amount is conceptually similar to a "post-transaction NAV")
-- This ensures the hedge notional reflects the economic exposure at the time the forward contract is entered, after settlement of all cashflow(s) on the trade date.
+- This ensures the hedge notional reflects the economic exposure at the time the forward contract is entered, which is assumed to be EOD

 **Formula:**